Quantcast

 In essence, this bill introduces an exception to the suspension of the Wisconsin Retirement System (WRS) annuities for retired law enforcement officers and firefighters who are rehired by a participating employer.
 Currently, retirees receiving WRS benefits who return to a WRS-covered position must suspend their annuities.
 The bill allows these retirees to continue receiving their annuities if they meet certain conditions: they must not have an agreement to return to work when they initially retire, and they must choose not to become participating employees again upon re-employment.
 This provision first applies to individuals terminating employment on the bill's effective date.

-The bill was co-authored by Senator André Jacque (Republican-1st District), Representative Russell Goodwin (Democrat-12th District), Representative Jenna Jacobson (Democrat-50th District), Representative Rob Kreibich (Republican-28th District), Representative Dave Maxey (Republican-83rd District).
-It was co-sponsored by Senator Julian Bradley (Republican-28th District), Senator Rachael Cabral-Guevara (Republican-19th District), and Senator Jodi Habush Sinykin (Democrat-8th District), along seven other co-sponsors.
+The bill was co-authored by Senator André Jacque (Republican-1st District), Representative Russell Goodwin (Democrat-12th District), Representative Jenna Jacobson (Democrat-50th District), Representative Rob Kreibich (Republican-28th District), and Representative Dave Maxey (Republican-83rd District).
+It was co-sponsored by Senator Julian Bradley (Republican-28th District), Senator Rachael Cabral-Guevara (Republican-19th District), and Senator Jodi Habush Sinykin (Democrat-8th District), along with seven other co-sponsors.

 Chuck Wichgers has co-authored or authored another 23 bills since the beginning of the 2025 session, with none of them being enacted.